Relative Entailment Among Probabilistic Implications: Intervening thresholds

-By the way, it is easy to check that conditions \emph{(a)}, \emph{(b)} and \emph{(c)} hold for this example, thus Theorem~\ref{th:everygamma} says that $\gamma_c \approx 0.56984$ is the smallest confidence at which the entailment holds.
+By the way, Theorem~\ref{th:everygamma} tells us that $\gamma_c \approx 0.56984$ is the smallest confidence at which this entailment holds: indeed, it is easy to check that conditions {(a)}, {(b)} and {(c)} hold for this example, and thus (d) characterizes entailment. \end{exa}